-Today, brands use big names in different industries to help promote their products.
-But getting the attention of these powerful industry influencers can be tough..
+Many brands resort to leveraging popular celebrities to help promote their products since forever.
+But getting the attention of these powerful figures can be tough and extremely expensive.

-What if I tell you that you can get even better results by working with hundreds of micro-influencers than seek big celebrities with a huge fan following?
+What if I told you that you can get even better results by working with relevant influencers from your niche than seeking big celebrities with huge fan followings?

 Don’t believe me?
-Check out the following stats by a Twitter study that illustrate why brands really need micro-influencers.
+Check out the following stats from a study by Twitter that illustrates why brands really need influencers.

-In contrast, if you choose to employ a few hundred micro-influencers or regular tennis enthusiasts, who can mention your equipment on social media, their followers are more likely to listen.
+In contrast, if you choose to work with a few influencers who are sports or fitness enthusiasts who can mention your equipment on social media, their followers are more likely to listen.

-And no, it won’t take you ages to reach a few hundred micro-influencers.
+And no, it won’t take you ages to reach the right influencers in your niche.
 Not if you take advantage of marketing automation.
 Marketing automation can prove really helpful to find relevant influencers for your ecommerce marketing campaign.

 A reliable influencer marketing platform can provide you a large database of influencers that can be filtered by social platforms, location, industry, and many other search categories.

 Grin is one such influencer marketing platform that helps you drill deep down into influencers’ reach and engagement rates.
-This helps you track your campaign performance.
+It also helps you track your campaign performance.
 So you will know what you are getting for your money.

 The best thing about influencer platforms is that they are virtually all-inclusive, with features that assist at every stage of the ecommerce marketing process.
 Once you are able to find ideal influencers, you can easily manage multiple tasks, monitor influencers, and measure marketing campaigns through these platforms.

 So, it’s time that marketers realize the power of social influencers and start building strong relationships with them.
-Influencer collaborations can go a long way to ensure long-term success to the future ecommerce market.
+Influencer collaborations can go a long way to ensure long-term success and might shape the future of ecommerce marketing.